 So, you’ve decided to take the plunge and buy a sewing machine.
 It’s very confusing – sort of like buying a car.
 There are so many choices, and the terminology can be confusing too.
-What’s a feed dog, anyway, and why do I need one?
-What are the best computerized sewing machines for beginners?
+What’s a feed dog, anyways, and why would you need one?
+What features should you look for?
 Let’s discuss computerized sewing machines and demystify some of your concerns!

 Computerized VS Mechanical Sewing Machines

 To understand what a computerized sewing machine is, you should first understand what defines a mechanical sewing machine.

 Mechanical Sewing Machines

 A mechanical sewing has a simple motor that drives the gears, and a foot pedal allows you to regulate the speed at which the motor runs and how quickly the needle sews.
 All changes in stitch style, length and width are made by manually moving dials to preset selections.

 This also goes for things like thread tension and any other adjustments the machine may provide.
 It doesn’t automatically do anything.
 These simple machines are the least costly and tend to be easier to maintain and repair.

 A computerized machine uses the computer technology to control its actions.
 From the speed the needle moves to the tension of the thread and the type of stitch that is produced, almost everything is controlled by one or more tiny computers.

 Computerized machines may create hundreds of decorative and utility stitches, and advanced machines have pre-programmed embroidery designs and alphabets.
 They also may have the ability to accept patterns you purchase or create with an embroidery design program.
 Basic computerized sewing machines start at a modest price and have basic features while more advanced machines quickly move up into the high-end price range.